 How will I know how much I’ve saved using coupons?

-My mate over at Frugal Sally asked her readers about saving money and how they do it.
+My friend who blogs at Frugal Sally asked her readers about saving money and how they do it.
 One reader posted this great tip!

 Whenever I intentionally save money, I move it out of my checking acct.
-Ex: if I save $15 using coupons, I then transfer $15 into my savings account.
-By Talar13
+Ex: if I save $15 using coupons, I then transfer $15 into my savings account. -Talara

-We also recognized that we purchase quite a few gift cards or receive them as gifts.
-We have incorporated this into our excel spreadsheet as well.
-If you don’t use coupons that’s ok too, you can still use the Canadian Budget Binder Spreadsheet.
+We also recognized that we purchase quite a few gift cards or receive them as gifts for birthdays and holidays.
+We have incorporated this into our excel spreadsheet as well so that way you can track gift card expenses throughout the year.

 - Did we reach our monthly, yearly target?